didi/mand-mobile/README.md

 ### Template for new project

-New project can be initialized and integrate mand-mobile by [vue-cli](https://github.com/vuejs/vue-cli/tree/master) with [mand-mobile-template](https://github.com/mand-mobile/mand-mobile-template).
+New project can be initialized and integrated with  mand-mobile by [vue-cli](https://github.com/vuejs/vue-cli/tree/master) with [mand-mobile-template](https://github.com/mand-mobile/mand-mobile-template).

 ```bash
 vue init mand-mobile/mand-mobile-template my-project